SunXQlab/stMLnet/README.md

        remotes::install_github("drieslab/Giotto",  ref="v1.1.0")

+（1.2）Dock image environment
-（1.2）If you have problems installing the environment manually, you can also choose to install the dependent environment via dockfile:
+Alternatively, if you have problems installing the environment manually, you can also choose to install the dependent environment via dockfile:

        # Bash
        # built a docker image